 What helps:

 We'll acknowledge within 72 hours, work a fix with you, and publish per the policy above.
-We don't currently run a paid bug bounty — but we do credit every valid report by name in the pentest report archive.
+We don't currently run a paid bug bounty — but we do credit every valid report by name in our published findings summaries and release notes.